Technical Deep Dive

 Blocked

-- ✕ Direct network access (all traffic through proxy)
+- ✕ Direct network access — all traffic routed through proxy

-- ✕ Host filesystem access (isolated mount namespace)
+- ✕ Host filesystem access (mount namespace + overlayfs)

-- ✕ Fork bombs (PID limit) and memory exhaustion (hard cap)
+- ✕ Runaway processes (PID limits) and memory exhaustion (OOM killer)

 Allowed